It’s dangerous out there, take care

 GPS track sharing, in addition to traditional guide books and hiking websites, has enabled many people to discover new routes to walk.
 GPS tracks with Google satellite view enable us to better understand our destination before we head out, and to review our tracks post-walk to enhance our appreciation of the land.
 But all technology should be used responsibly.

-We don’t share GPS tracks for all our walks, such as walks in wilderness areas where the land can’t absorb high traffic.
-We don’t share GPS tracks for walks off track, or walks where we believe specialised navigation and safety skills may be required.
+We don’t share GPS tracks for all our walks.
+We don’t share GPS tracks for off track walks in the wilderness, or walks where we believe specialised navigation and safety skills may be required.

 We do appreciate cairns that others have placed to help us follow an indistinct footpad, but generally we don’t disturb cairns or mark tracks with pink tape.
 Others might think differently on this.